cocos/cocos-docs/en/editor/publish/index.md

 Cocos Creator currently supports publishing games to the Web, iOS, Android, Windows, Mac, and various mini-game platforms.
 Develop on one platform and depoloy on all supported platforms.

-## Prerequisites
+## Preperation

-The preparatory work that needs to be done before release includes familiarizing with with following concepts:
+The preperation that needs to be done before release includes familiarizing with with following concepts:

 - [Build Panel](build-panel.md)
 - [Build Options](build-options.md)